Basics of Trademarks

 - May I assign or transfer my trademark registration to someone else?

-- When should I register my trademark?
+- When should I apply to register my trademark?

 - How long does registration last?